plone/plone.protect/README.rst

 you can set the environment variable of `PLONE_X_FRAME_OPTIONS` to whatever value you'd like plone.protect to set this to.

+You can opt out of this by making the environment variable empty.

 Disable All Automatic CSRF Protection
 =====================================